 - Why choose us as your claims service for a sexual abuse claim.

-- Call for free advice and to start a claim.
+- Call for free advice on sexual abuse claims.

-These are fundamental questions, as sexual assault is a very sensitive and serious issue.
-In many cases, the psychological damage that has been sustained takes a much longer time to heal than that of physical damage.
+These are fundamental questions, as sexual assault is a delicate and serious issue.
+In many sexual abuse cases in the UK, the psychological damage that has been sustained takes a much longer time to heal than that of physical damage.

 Sexual abuse can fall into two categories, which are:

 - Contact abuse – which involves the abuser making physical contact with the person.
 Some examples include: